A look at the economic impact of a fall in the exchange rate (termed depreciation or devaluation)

 The impact of a fall in the exchange rate depends on a few factors:

 - State of the economy.
 If the economy is in a recession, a depreciation may help boost growth with little effect on inflation.
 But, if inflation is already high, a fall in the exchange rate will make inflation worse.

 - Other components of AD.
-If the exchange rate falls, this increase export demand.
-However, if there is a fall in consumer confidence, there may be no overall fall in AD.
+If the exchange rate falls, this increases export demand.
+However, if there is a fall in consumer confidence, there may be no overall increase in AD.

 - Time lag and elasticity of demand.
 In the short term, demand for exports tends to be inelastic (therefore only a small increase in demand).
 Over time, demand becomes more elastic.
 Therefore there is a bigger increase in demand for exports.